AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 All chat users can call `joinChatroom` to join the specified chat room.
 Once a chat user joins a chat room, all the other chat room members receive the `userDidJoinChatroom` callback.

 All the chat room members can call `leaveChatroom` to leave the specified chat room.
-Once a chat room member leaves the chat room, all the other members receive the `userDidLeaveChatroom` callback and all the local data are deleted by default.
-To retain data on the local device, Set the `isDeleteMessagesWhenExitChatRoom` parameter of `AgoraOptions` to `NO`.
+Once a chat room member leaves a chat room, all the other members receive the `userDidLeaveChatroom` callback and all the local data are deleted by default.
+To retain data on the local device, set the `isDeleteMessagesWhenExitChatRoom` parameter of `AgoraOptions` to `NO`.

 ```objective-c
 // All the chat users can call joinChatroom to join the specified chat room.